-(i) Institutes are responsible for the conduct of examinations and assessments within their departments, following the guidelines established at university level and set out in the Academic Quality Handbook.
-A template for examination board minutes is provided by AQRO.
+(i) Faculties are responsible for the conduct of examinations and assessments within their departments, following the guidelines established at university level and set out in the Academic Quality Handbook.
+A template for examination board minutes is provided by the Academic Registry.

 (ii) Senate Examination Board will consider and confirm all results for taught schemes.
 The University will appoint an External Reviewer, an experienced member of Registry staff at another university, to oversee the operation of Boards.
 Senate Examination Board is chaired by a Pro Vice-Chancellor or nominee.

-30. For each meeting of an Institute/Departmental Board, there shall be:
+30. For each meeting of a Departmental Board, there shall be:

-(i) A Chair, who will be a senior full-time member of academic staff of the relevant Department or Institute, nominated by the Institute Director on behalf of the University;
+(i) A Chair, who will be a senior full-time member of academic staff of the relevant department, nominated by the Faculty Pro Vice-Chancellor on behalf of the University;

-(ii) An internal examiner (or examiners) and/or representative(s) of relevant modules, appointed by the Institute Director on behalf of the University.
+(ii) An internal examiner (or examiners) and/or representative(s) of relevant modules, appointed by the Faculty Pro Vice-Chancellor on behalf of the University.

 (iii) The membership of final examination boards to consider results and make recommendations on candidates pursuing schemes leading to the award of undergraduate and taught postgraduate qualifications shall also include an external examiner (or examiners).
 Further guidance on the role of external examiners at examination boards is provided in Section 4.7 of the AQH.